aptivator/fretology-engine/README.md

 session compared to the notes that are chosen correctly and quickly.

 It may be beneficial to let a developer specify what flat and sharp characters to use in the dataset.
-The library exports default `flatSymbol` and `sharpSymbol` variables that hold flat and sharp unicode characters.
+The library exports `flatSymbol` and `sharpSymbol` variables that hold flat and sharp unicode characters.

 Error checking code may need to be included in a next version.